Food & wellbeing – How We Live Well On A £50 ($65) A Week Food Budget (Family of 4)

 Guys, below are some of the tips on how we shop and live on £50 per week.

 The biggest point is that we now have a mostly Vegan inspired diet.
-A lot of the shopping consists of fresh fruits and vegetables.
+A lot of our shopping consists of fresh fruits and vegetables.

 Below is a sample from a recent shop: